-Scholarship awards will be $1,000 per student and can be applied towards tuition or tool purchases.
+Scholarship awards will be $1,000 per student and can be applied toward tuition or tool purchases.

-Recipients must be entering their first or second year of a two-year NATEF-certified automotive program in the fall of 2018.
+Recipients must be entering their first or second year of a NATEF-certified automotive program in the fall of 2019.

-Applications can be downloaded from the association’s website, www.aaspmn.org or submitted online at www.automotivescholarships.com/AASP-MN.
+Applications can be downloaded from the Alliance’s website, https://aaspmn.org/scholarships/, or submitted online at www.automotivescholarships.com/AASP-MN.
 Online submissions give students the opportunity to compete for several different awards, including those offered by the Global Automotive Aftermarket Symposium Scholarship Committee and more than 40 other automotive aftermarket organizations and companies.
 Specific requirements for each organization’s awards can be found at www.automotivescholarships.com.

 The Education Fund was established in 2002 to provide financial resources to support automotive students, enhance automotive programs and raise awareness of career opportunities in the independent automotive service industry.
 Since that time, over $233,000 has been invested in student scholarships, SkillsUSA and automotive education programs throughout the state.

 In 2016, AASP-MN’s efforts to attract a future workforce expanded significantly with the creation of Minnesota Careers in Automotive Repair and Service (MNCARS), a statewide marketing and outreach initiative to encourage high school students to pursue an education and career in the automotive service and collision repair industry.
 Visit www.carcareers.org to learn more.